Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 I recently learned from a friend of her former city's observance of WDP.
 It seems the whole city joined together, all the churches of various denominations, city hall, etc. It was a day-long event with speakers, singing, and of course, food, lots of food.
 What a wonderful way to bring people together.
 I applaud them.
 More cities and countries should do this.
 What a difference it could make it the lives of all of us.

 Church Women United Will Host a Program for WDP

 At the church where I now belong, there is an active organization of Church Women United.
-They will be holding an observance of World Day of Prayer this year on March 6, 2015.
-Our unit of United Methodist Women will host the event at our church.
-I am anxious to see the program they have planned for our community.
+They usually hold an observance of World Day of Prayer.
+Each year, I am anxious to see the program they have planned for our community.

 History of the Logo for World Day of Prayer

-Future Dates -- Countries of Focus -- and Program Themes
+Future Dates, Countries of Focus, and Program Themes Through 2026

 My Prayer Beads